gringoireDM/FBLikeLayout/README.md

 FBLikeLayout *layout = [FBLikeLayout new];

 //in this case we want 3 cells per row, maximum.
 This is also the default value if you do not customize the layout.singleCellWidth property
-CGFLoat cellWidth = (MIN(self.collectionView.bounds.size.width, self.collectionView.bounds.size.height)-self.collectionView.contentInset.left-self.collectionView.contentInset.right-8)/3.0;
+CGFloat cellWidth = (MIN(self.collectionView.bounds.size.width, self.collectionView.bounds.size.height)-self.collectionView.contentInset.left-self.collectionView.contentInset.right-8)/3.0;

 layout.minimumInteritemSpacing = 4;
 layout.singleCellWidth = cellWidth;